Simon Simon-Auguste

-Simon Joseph Simon-Auguste (20 April, 1909 – May, 1987) was a French artist, known for his intimate paintings, mainly portraits, nudes, and still lifes.
+Simon Joseph Simon-Auguste (20 April 1909 – May, 1987) was a French artist, known for his intimate paintings, mainly portraits, nudes, and still lifes.
 His production is characterized by a calm, intimate feel and the effective use of glaze.
 (Note: Olivier Le Bihan, Bernard Rossignon, Jean-Pierre Bourreux, Raymond Buttner collectionneur, Donation Jeanne Buttner au musée d'Art moderne de Troyes, Milan, SilvanaEditoriale, 2012.)

 Early years

 Born in Marseille, Simon-Auguste was the son of Antonin Auguste, a cabinet maker specialized in restoring furniture in the chateaux of the Provence.
 His mother, Antoinette Rossage, was originally from the Savoie, France.
 The couple had many children.

-Simon studied at the École communale of his neighborhood at rue Eydoux, in Marseille, where he excelled in design.
+Simon studied at the École communale at rue Eydoux, in his neighbourhood in Marseille, where he excelled in design.

 In 1923, he started working in the Clérissy ceramic factory in Saint-Jean-du-Désert as an interior designer trainee.
 He later worked painting religious statues and making dolls at a workshop.
 He combined these various jobs with evening classes at the Marseille school of fine arts, where the director was Henri Brémond.
 (Note: The classes ran between 13 and 15 hours and from 18 to 20 hours.)

 In 1929, Simon-Auguste was encouraged to pursue singing at the Music Conservatory under Figarella.
 This only lasted a year.
 Also in 1929, he was exempted from military service due to his bad health.